harrietdarley/harrietdarley/README.md

 - **Header Buttons**
   - Volume button - the user can turn on and off the volume
   - 'How to Play' button with '?' icon - the user can read the instructions of how to play the game
-  - Pause & Play button - the user can toggle the pause and play button to stop and start the game.
-The icon will change depending.
   - Home button - when the home button is clicked a modal will appear confirming whether the user wants to go home or cancel and go back to the game.
 - **Timer** - the timer goes for either 30 seconds or 1 minute depending on which mode the user chose, the user must answer the question in the time, otherwise the game will automatically move onto the next question.
 The timer will be stopped when an answer is chosen.
 - **Answer buttons** - there are four answer buttons, the user must chose one to answer the question.
 If their answer is correct the button will turn green.
 But if their answer is incorrect the button will turn red and the correct button will also turn green.
 The buttons will be disabled once one has been clicked to prevent two answers being chosen.